stefanofa/awesome/TOPICS.md

 ## audience-segmentation

 *   [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused analytics platform.
-A better, open-source alternative to Google Analytics, Mixpanel and Amplitude.
+An open-source alternative to Google Analytics, Mixpanel and Amplitude.

 ## cohort-analysis

 *   [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused analytics platform.
-A better, open-source alternative to Google Analytics, Mixpanel and Amplitude.
+An open-source alternative to Google Analytics, Mixpanel and Amplitude.

 ## product-analytics

 *   [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused analytics platform.
-A better, open-source alternative to Google Analytics, Mixpanel and Amplitude.
+An open-source alternative to Google Analytics, Mixpanel and Amplitude.

 ## user-journey

 *   [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused analytics platform.
-A better, open-source alternative to Google Analytics, Mixpanel and Amplitude.
+An open-source alternative to Google Analytics, Mixpanel and Amplitude.

 ## altcoin